-David Ingram Mr. Ingram assumed the role of Executive Chairman of the Board of the Age: 54 Corporation on January 1, 2019.
-Mr. Ingram had been the Corporation's Chief Ontario, Canada Executive Officer from 2000 to 2018.
-In his role as Executive Chairman, Mr Ingram acts as the Chairman of the Board of Directors while also overseeing Director since December 2000 the Corporation's corporate development, investor relations, capital market initiatives as well as the Corporation's long-term strategy.
-Prior to goeasy Mr. Ingram was an executive with Kingfisher plc (a retail conglomerate) in the United Kingdom.
-He has also held progressively senior executive roles with Thorn which included leading a 370 branch network for Rent-A-Center.
+Mr. Ingram assumed the role of Executive Chairman of the Board of the Corporation on January 1, 2019.
+Mr. Ingram had been the Corporation's Chief Executive Officer from 2000 to 2018.
+In his role as Executive Chairman, Mr. Ingram acts as the Chairman of the Board of Directors while also overseeing the Corporation's corporate development, investor relations, capital market initiatives as well as the Corporation's long-term strategy.
+Prior to goeasy, Mr. Ingram was an executive with Kingfisher plc (a retail conglomerate) in the United Kingdom.
+He has also held progressively senior executive roles with Thorn which included leading a 370-branch network for Rent-A-Center.
 He was previously Vice Chair of the Boys & Girls Club of Canada foundation committee and served on its Board of Directors.

-Board / Committe e Common Shares
+Board / Committee Common Shares

-Member Public Board Membership Ownership
+Member Public Board Membership Ownership 1

-Board goeasy Ltd. 526,997 (2)
+Board goeasy Ltd. 375,726 (2)